 Dual-Credit/Dual-Enrollment Notification: HB 2794 (Ford/Martinez) requires high schools to inform all 11th and 12th grade students of dual enrollment and dual credit opportunities at public community colleges for qualified students.
-This bill was signed into law as P.A.
-100-133.
+This bill has passed both houses.
 HB 3601 (Greenwood/Clayborne) provides that East St. Louis School District 189 is encouraged to allow students in grades 11 and 12 to take classes at Southwestern Illinois College for dual credit at no cost to the student.
-This bill was signed into law as P.A.
-100-190.
+This bill has also passed both houses.

 Vacancies on community college boards: HB 3091 (Bourne/Manar) amends the Illinois Public Community College Act to address deficiencies in the law as it pertains to vacancy on a local community college board of trustees.
 The bills provide that when a vacancy occurs in a community college board, the elected successor shall serve the remainder of the unexpired term.
 Community college trustees are elected to 6-year terms.
-The bills also provide that the vice-chairman shall perform the duties of chairman if there is a vacancy in the office of the chairman or in case of the chairman's absence or inability to act.
+The bills also provide that the vicechairman shall perform the duties of chairman if there is a vacancy in the office of the chairman or in case of the chairman's absence or inability to act.
 If there is a vacancy in the office of the chairman and vice-chairman, a chairman pro tempore shall be appointed.
-HB 3091 was signed into law as P.A.
-100-273.
+HB 3091 passed both houses and is now headed to the Governor for agreement.

 SNAP eligibility for low-income students: HB 3211 (Wallace/Morrison) is an initiative of the Heartland Alliance for Human Needs and Human Rights that extends federal SNAP eligibility to low-income students who are pursuing a career and technical education certificate or degree program at a community college.
 (Students attending college half-time or more are generally not eligible for SNAP.)
 The bill would also require ISAC to use financial aid eligibility information to identify students who may be SNAP-eligible and to provide colleges and universities with information on potential student SNAP eligibility.
 The colleges and universities, in turn, would be required to provide this information to the potentially-SNAP-eligible students identified by ISAC.
-It passed both houses, but the Governor did an amendatory veto to the bill, which the General Assembly has yet to address.
+It passed both houses, and is now headed to the Governor for agreement.

 Educational Credit for Military Experience Act: HB 3701 (Greenwood/Clayborne) creates the Educational Credit for Military Experience Act to provide that before June 1, 2018, each institution of higher education shall adopt a policy to award academic credit for military training applicable to the student's certificate or degree requirements.
 Requires the policy to apply to any individual who is enrolled in the institution of higher education and who has completed a military training course that meets certain requirements.
 Provides that institutions of higher education shall develop procedures for evaluating courses and awarding credit.
-Requires institutions of higher education to submit their policies for awarding credit to IBHE and ICCB for review before June 30, 2018, and before June 30 of every other year thereafter.
+Requires institutions of higher education shall 30, 2018, and before June 30 of every other year thereafter.
 Requires IBHE to collect data in the Illinois Higher Education Information System on students who are veterans or have military service to assess enrollment and completions outcomes.
 This legislation implements the recommendations of the Military Prior Learning Assessment Task Force.
-HB 3701 was signed into law as P.A.
-100-195.
+HB 3701 passed both houses, and is now headed to the Governor for agreement.